 The information collected is being used to inform policy and practice in primary health care, mental health and social care services.

-We are currently implementing a nested sub-study following up mothers and adolescent children in the study at age 15 to 17 years to examine social impacts of COVID-19 pandemic on maternal and adolescent mental health and wellbeing.
-Next year, we hope to commence follow-up of the whole cohort as the adolescent children reach 18 years of age.
+We are currently implementing a nested sub-study following up mothers and adolescent children in the study at age 15 to 17 years to examine social impacts of the COVID-19 pandemic on maternal and adolescent mental health and wellbeing.
+In 2022, we will be commencing follow-up of the whole cohort as the young people reach 18 years of age.